Lakeshore-Labs/slides/README.md

 4. Open your browser to `http://localhost:1313` to view the presentations

+5. **For GitHub Pages deployment**: Simply push your changes to the `master` branch and GitHub Actions will automatically build and deploy your site!

 ## Creating a New Presentation

 1. Create a new presentation directory in `content/`: